Last updated June 2026

 Practical Information

-| Route | Shorland Park to Wakefield Park, along The Parade, Island Bay |
+| Route | Shorland Park to Wakefield Park along The Parade, Island Bay |

 | Distance | 1.7 km |

-| Surface | Sealed on-road cycling lanes with buffer markings |
+| Surface | Sealed on-road cycling lanes with buffer markings and concrete separators |

 | Difficulty | Easy — flat coastal route |